roualdes/bridgestan/docs/languages/r.md

 **Function** `compile_model()`:

 Run BridgeStan's Makefile on a `.stan` file, creating the `.so` used by the StanModel class.
-This function assumes that the path to BridgeStan is valid.
+This function checks that the path to BridgeStan is valid and will error if not.
 This can be set with `set_bridgestan_path()`.

 _Usage_
 ```R